mkaywong/NNSolver/README.md

 * NNSolver - python classes
 * Notebooks - a number of python notebooks to demonstrate how to run the networks
 * Dataset - MNIST and Cifar-10 datasets.
-They are converted from the original datasets into .npz format.
+Download the original datasets and convert them into .npz format.

 # Prerequisites